MichaelSalSail/CSC322_TEAMJ/README.md

 10. Marketplace - Look at computer parts and full computers.
 Can add to cart.
 11. Simple Pages - Community Guidelines, Rewards Program, and Suspended page.
 12. Welcome - Home Page text changes based on user permission.

+# Super Users
+All information is in Javascript Website -> constants.js

 # Final Grading
 Attached is the file that specifies the specifications we completed.